 If you have any personal debt then it may well be a good time to clear it too.
 If you have a savings account with a 0.5% interest rate but you are paying over 20% on your credit card, you will just be throwing money away each month on interest payments.

 7. Invest in something precious

 Rather than keeping your money in a bank, you could look into different investment options.
-Whether you have an appreciation of art, or would prefer to invest in gold, silver or even wine, the idea is that you buy it for a lower price and sell it on for more.
+Whether you have an appreciation of art or would prefer to invest in gold, buy silver or even wine, the idea is that you buy it for a lower price and sell it for more.

-If you have a good pot of money saved then you could try your hand at becoming the lender yourself.
+If you have a good pot of money saved, then you could try your hand at becoming a lender yourself.
 You don’t lend directly to the borrower but go via peer to peer lending sites.
-As there are no bank or building societies involved, there are no middle man to split profits with.
+As there is no bank or building societies involved, there is no middle man to split profits with.

-Peer to peer lending is on the rise with some sites saying that could can earn over 5% back on your investment.
-Plus, this isn’t just for big time investors; some of the sites allow you to invest as little as £10.
+Peer-to-peer lending is on the rise, with some sites saying that could earn over 5% back on your investment.
+Plus, this isn’t just for big-time investors; some of the sites allow you to invest as little as £10.

 9. Premium bonds

 Staring at £100 for a premium bond you could hit the jackpot if you win.